-For similar reasons, at the turn of the century a few Pākehā such as Thomas Moreland Hocken in Dunedin and Alexander Turnbull in Wellington began to collect books and historical artefacts.
+For similar reasons, at the turn of the century a few Pākehā such as Thomas Morland Hocken in Dunedin and Alexander Turnbull in Wellington began to collect books and historical artefacts.
 They set up libraries which became centres for those wanting to collect historical evidence and document the past.
 Hocken himself published writings on early history.
 Politician Robert McNab compiled several editions of Murihiku: a history of the South Island of New Zealand, plus two volumes of historical records.
 These were not analytical histories, but collections of primary materials such as log books and newspaper accounts – the result of research, ‘not the fruits of his thought,’ as McNab explained.4

 A similar aim motivated a group of Wellington compilers who supported their historical work through journalism or library work.
 They included:

 While most New Zealand history had been the work of engaged amateurs, the 1920s saw the publication of the first serious academic monographs with professional referencing.
 They came initially from students completing British degrees in British imperial history and focused on early constitutional developments (1829–56) drawing largely on British sources.
 They included: